czhu12/react-importer/README.md

 - Run `npm i && npm run watch` - this watches for changes in main plugin and rebuilds if needed
 - Run `cd example && npm i && npm run dev` - this runs example application

+To run no build example you could run

+- `npx http-server .`